fenago/gitlab-advanced/md/lab1_gitlab_runners.md

 1. Ensure you have runners available to run your jobs.

-    **Important!** Disable shared runners for all the projects that you create.
+    **Important!** Disable instance runners for all the projects that you create.
 Otherwise, gitlab will fail your pipeline and ask for account verification.

 2. Create a `.gitlab-ci.yml` file at the root of your repository.
 This file is where you define the CI/CD jobs.